skramm/spaghetti/docs/spaghetti_manual.md

  - or "time outs", when you want to switch from state A to state B after 'x' seconds

-For the latter case, you need to provide a special "timing" class, that will have some requirements (see below). you will need to "assign" the timer to the FSM in the configuration step.
+For the latter case, you need to provide a special "timing" class, that will have some requirements (see below).
+You will need to "assign" the timer to the FSM in the configuration step.
-For the other events, it is up to your code to detect these, and then call some member function.
+For the other events, it is up to your code to detect these, and then call some Spaghetti member function.

 <a name="showcase1"></a>
 ## Showcase 1: Hello World for FSM